Skip to main contentSkip to log on

 Never click links in unexpected or suspicious texts or emails, especially when there’s a sense of urgency behind it.
 The scammers may be trying to trick you into acting quickly.

-Standby for information on fraudsters exploiting people looking for love or friendship.
-Suspects create fake dating profiles on social media to get close to their targets over time, build their trust, and then ask for money.
+Romance scams involve scammers exploiting people looking for love or friendship.
+They create fake dating profiles on social media to get close to their targets over time, build their trust, and then ask for money.

 What would you do if you’re asked to lend or give money to someone you met online? (select all that apply)